 Working with Tony Robbins & Chet Holmes as CEO of Business Breakthroughs, Int’l

-I wasn’t always the CEO/President of Tony Robbins and Chet Holmes Business Breakthroughs joint venture, I started at the bottom, part time helping recruit sales people for Chet.
+I wasn’t always the CEO/President of Tony Robbins and Chet Holmes Business Breakthroughs joint venture, I started at the bottom, part-time helping recruit salespeople for Chet.
 As part of that assignment, I built the recruitment division for Chet and tripled his sales force.
 I used his basic tools and systematized them, using policies & procedures along with my innovative software processes to improve results.
 I built that into a $1M division for the company in the first year.

 Later, as I discovered how to leverage our client relationships by getting deeper into their businesses.
 I created another division, this time, focused on assisting our existing clients; I built the concierge organization I called Client Services.
-The whole business had nearly 300 people and everything was virtual; we had not physical infrastructure, we all worked from home.
-I ran a $25M business from my spare bedroom converted to a home office.
+The whole business had nearly 300 people and everything was virtual; we had no physical infrastructure, we all worked from home.
+I ran a $25M+ business from my spare bedroom converted to a home office.
 I learned so much from Chet, more than anyone, he prepared me for what I do today.

 Chet died in August of 2012, and the company was not the same for me so I resigned at the end of 2012.
 Later, as 2013 came to a close, I went on to write my Amazon #1 Best Seller: The Invisible Organization, which is a detailed blueprint explaining step-by-step how to transform a traditional physical infrastructure into a virtual powerhouse of a company.
-And then turn that organization into a marketing super power.
+And then turn that organization into a marketing superpower.